 Organize your life with a bullet journal – a do-it-yourself life planner system that allows you to customize and change your layouts as often as you’d like!

 There are only two things that you absolutely have to have when starting a bullet journal – the journal itself (I use a Lechtturm 1917 with dotted grid pages, but any notebook will do!), and pens for color coding.
-My favorite pens, hands down, are these colorful Flair felt tip pens from PaperMate (I picked mine up at Staples where they’re 40% off this week – January 17th, 2015 – along with all regular priced PaperMate products!
-While supplies last, of course.).
-I love the Flair pens because they provide a nice medium-point line weight without feeling very heavy, the colors are bold and vibrant, and they don’t bleed through the pages of my journal.
+My favorite pens, hands down, are these colorful Flair felt tip pens from PaperMate.
+I love .7mm Flair pens because they provide a nice medium-point line weight without feeling very heavy, the colors are bold and vibrant, and they don’t bleed through the pages of my journal.

 It’s also nice to have a whole bunch of super cute planner stickers, too, but they’re not 100% necessary.
-(Some of my favorites come from Stikeriffic on Etsy!)
-They do make your journal a lot more fun though, and I find that the days of the week and number stickers in particular really do help to cut down on my setup time!
+(Some of my favorite planner stickers are from Etsy!)
+They do make your journal a lot more fun, though, and I find that the days of the week and number stickers in particular really help to cut down on my page setup time!